Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 Warning

-Process dumps contain possibly confidential information
+Process dumps may contain potentially confidential information

 Step 1.
 Install the PostSharp Command-Line Tool